qsideinstitute/federal-criminal-sentencing/master.md

 ![](master_files/figure-gfm/unnamed-chunk-14-1.png)<!-- -->

+> Interpreting box plots: The middle horizontal line on a box plot
+> refers to the mean of the data points.
+The botton and top lines of the
+> box represent the lower quartile and upper quartile respectively
+> (meaning the lower 25% of the data points are below the lower quartile
+> and the upper 25% of the data points are above the upper quartile).
+> The verticle lines called “whiskers” extending from the box represent
+> the rest of the data, which includes all points outside of the middle
+> 50% of the data points, excluding any outliers.
+Lastly, any points
+> outside of the box and “whiskers” are outliers.

 What do you notice in this side-by-side boxplot?
 What do you wonder?

 ### 4.4.3 What happens when you try to make a scatterplot with two catergoical variables?